Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 Currently want to do but havent started:
 <ul>
     <li>Need More Ideas</li>
+    <li>NanoVDB/VDB supprt</li>
 </ul>

 # Compute Shader Based Unity PathTracer
-A passion projects that has been going on for awhile(about a year in unity, with my earliest version I can find being version 30(whereas I am now on version 276), which was made on 5-7-2021), finally at a place where I feel comfortable uploading it to Github for others to use
+A passion projects that has been going on for awhile with the goal of bringing at least interactive pathtracing to everyone in unity, regardless of their hardware
-What is it?
-Its my attempt at a Real-Time pathtracer built from scratch in Unity using Compute Shaders
 ## Features:
 <ul>
-<li>Somewhat fast Compute Shader based path tracing</li>
+<li>Fast Compute Shader based path tracing</li>
 <li>Diffuse, Diffuse Transmission, Emissive, Plastic, and Disney BSDF materials</li>
 <li>Ability to move, add, and remove objects during play</li>
 <li>Ability to update material properties on the fly during play</li>
-<li>ASVGF, and SVGF Denoiser</li>
+<li>ASVGF and SVGF Denoiser</li>
 <li>Compressed Wide Bounding Volume Hierarchy as the Acceleration Structure (See Ylitie et al. 2017 below)</li>
-<li>PBR Texture Support(just apply them to the GameObjects material)</li>
+<li>PBR Texture Support</li>
 <li>Next Event Estimation with Multiple Importance Sampling for Explicit Light Sampling</li>
-<li>Support for default unity lights which interact via NEE(Supports Directional, Point, and Spot lights)</li>
+<li>Support for default unity lights which interact via NEE(Supports Directional, Point Spot, and Area lights)</li>
 <li>Bloom</li>
 <li>No specific GPU vendor needed(this will run on integrated graphics if you so wish it, aka no RTX cores)</li>
 <li>MagicaVoxel support</li>